Human-Connection/Human-Connection/webapp/README.md

 - [Jest](https://jestjs.io/) and [Vue Test Utils](https://vue-test-utils.vuejs.org/) to unit test our components
 - [Storybook](https://storybook.js.org/) to manually test our components in an isolated playground

+For more information see our [frontend testing guide](testing.md).
 Use these commands to run the tests:

 {% tabs %}
 {% tab title="With Docker" %}